zhangxingtuo/zhangxingtuo.github.io/_pages/about.md

 - non-intrusive intelligent sensing and data analysis for smart grids; energy forecasting <br>
   智能电网的非侵入式智能感知与数据分析；能源预测

-Recent Works
+Recent Works and Selected Publications
 ------
 ( For the complete list of publications, please refer to [my Google Scholar profile](https://scholar.google.com/citations?user=zMSkoRwAAAAJ&hl=zh-CN) ) <br>
  [ $$\dagger$$ corresponding author ]
-- A novel method for diagnosing the hydrophobicity of composite insulators has been submitted to IEEE TDEI
+- Our manuscript on a novel method for diagnosing the hydrophobicity of composite insulators has been submitted to IEEE TDEI.
 <strong><font color="red">Xingtuo Zhang </font></strong><sup>$$\dagger$$</sup>, et al.
 *IEEE Transactions on Dielectrics and Electrical Insulation*, 2025
 Under Review